Ferrari V6 hybrid Formula One power unit: Naming

-Criticism and FIA investigation
+2019 investigation

-The Type 064 of the 2019 season was often criticized from the middle of the season.
-While Ferrari put in a strong performance throughout the 2019 season, their performance was particularly strong between the Belgian Grand Prix and the Mexican Grand Prix.
+The Type 064 of the 2019 Formula One World Championship was often criticised from the middle of the season.
+While the Ferrari SF90 put in a strong performance throughout the 2019 season, their performance was particularly strong between the 2019 Belgian Grand Prix on 1 September and the 2019 Mexican Grand Prix on 27 October.
 During these races, Ferrari took six consecutive pole positions and scored their only victories of the season in these races.
-As their form had noticeably improved compared to the first 12 races of the season, Red Bull made an inquiry to the FIA and asked for clarification on whether the use of a system used by Ferrari that bypasses the fuel flow sensor is permissible.
-Red Bull accused Ferrari of installing the sensor in such a way that it could not measure an increased, illegal fuel flow.
-The FIA responded with a technical guideline ahead of the United States Grand Prix, reminding all competitors that such systems are not allowed.
+As their form had noticeably improved compared to the first 12 races of the season, Red Bull Racing made an inquiry to the FIA and asked for clarification on whether the use of a system used by Ferrari that bypasses the fuel flow sensor is permissible.
+Red Bull accused Ferrari of installing the sensor in such a way that it could not measure an increased illegal fuel flow.
+The FIA responded with a technical guideline ahead of the 2019 United States Grand Prix on 3 November, reminding all competitors that such systems are not allowed.
 As a result, Ferrari's form faded.
 As the season progressed, they managed neither a pole position nor a win.
 Max Verstappen then publicly accused Ferrari of cheating.

-After the end of testing for the 2020 season, the FIA announced that it had completed its investigation into the Type 064 engine and entered into a private agreement with Ferrari.
+After the end of testing for the 2020 Formula One World Championship, the FIA announced that it had completed its investigation into the Type 064 engine and entered into a private agreement with Ferrari.
 The FIA refused to disclose the results of the investigation after protests from the other teams.